djpasseyjr/interfere/paper.md

 0.5 x[n-1]$),
 simulated via initial conditions and stepping forward in time.
 Each dynamic model class included in the Interfere package has a simulate method.
-To run a simulation, the package requires an array of equally spaced time values and an initial condition or past observations.
+To run a simulation, the package requires an array of equally spaced time values and an initial conditions or past observations.
+For example:

 ```python
 import numpy as np